sophierain/contract2game/README.md

 state variable invariant:

 States are collections of constraints.
 Applying a behaviour to a state produces a new state with new constraints.
-Each storage variable of a given state (e.g. all 2.* in state 2) occurs only once in a single constraint in the constraints associated with that state.
+Each storage variable of a given state (e.g. all 2.* in state 2) occurs only once (on the LHS) in a single constraint in the constraints associated with that state.
 This constraint has an update kind (i.e. pca, pva, nc).
-TODO: this might need moditication if we start to consider ensures / invariants)
+TODO: this might need modification if we start to consider ensures / invariants)

 ### Case Splitting and Dependant Preconditions

 Terminology:

-- dependant behaviour: a beahviour that contains a dependant precondition.
-- upstream behaviour: the behaviour that can control the storage variables referenced in the dependant precondition of the dependant behaviour

-If we have dependant preconditions in our constraint system, then the caller of the upstream behaviour will be able to influence whether or not the dependant behaviour succeeds.
+- dependant behaviour: a beahviour that contains a dependant precondition.``` behaviour will be able to influence whether or not the dependant behaviour succeeds.
 In order to represent this in the game tree, we will need to split the upstream behaviour accordingly.